Vox-ATypI classification: Venetian

 Venetian (also called humanist, humanistic, or humanes) include the first Roman typefaces created during the 15th century by Venetian printers, such as Nicolas Jenson (hence the name 'Venetian').
 These typefaces sought to imitate the formal hands found in the humanistic (renaissance) manuscripts of the time (humanist minuscule).
 These typefaces, rather round in opposition to the gothics of the Middle Ages, are characterized by bracketed serifs, a sloping on the lowercase 'e', ascenders with slanted serifs, and a balanced stroke contrast.
 These typefaces are inspired in particular by the Carolingian minuscule, imposed by Charlemagne during his reign of the Holy Roman Empire.
 (Note: The common typographic term 'old style' does not differentiate between Venetian and Garalde typefaces.)

-Examples of Venetians include Centaur and Cloister.
+Examples of Venetians include Centaur, Cloister, and Jenson.